Federal Way Public Schools: Censorship

-On January 9, 2007, the Federal Way Public School District temporarily blocked its teachers from showing Vice President Al Gore's global warming documentary, An Inconvenient Truth, without presenting a "credible, legitimate opposing view."
+On January 9, 2007, the Federal Way Public School District temporarily blocked its teachers from showing global warming documentary An Inconvenient Truth without presenting a "credible, legitimate opposing view".
 The order was passed after Frosty Hardison, a Federal Way parent, complained about the movie's use in his daughter's class.
 Hardison was quoted in the Seattle Post-Intelligencer citing Biblical predictions of the age and end of the world, and saying neither condones Al Gore's view points being taught within school.
 The Board cited its policies on the teaching of controversial issues, neither of which provide for a moratorium.
 On January 23, after two weeks of criticism in the local and national scene, the Board backtracked and repealed the moratorium, but still insisted that opposing views need to be considered.

+Curriculum and programs

+In the Federal Way Public School District, 71% of high school students in the district have taken an advanced course and 92% of students taking an advanced course are earning a passing grade.
+Along with this, 63% of students enrolled in a two or four year college program and 81% of scholars who attended a four-year postsecondary institution were continuously enrolled.

+Federal Way Public Schools has also hosted an annual STEM Exploration Night since 2017; and in 2018, they launched Scholar Art in the City, an initiative that displays student art and writing in businesses and organizations across the city of Federal Way.

+In 2021, the school district mandated that students earn 24 hours of community service as a graduation requirement, with this being the standard for the following graduating classes.